FranklinTrevor/nek_ci/docs/source/L2norm.rst

 where :math:`\epsilon_{\phi_{ref}}` is the reference error used to evaluate the solver's performance.
 The variables selected in the solution field :math:`\phi` for comparison with the exact solution can include the velocity components :math:`\{u,v,w\}`, the pressure :math:`p`, or passive scalars :math:`\{s0,s1\}`.
 Passive scalar :math:`s0` is usually refered to as the temperature.
-Reference errors were obtained in the HPC Sawtooth, while tests are performed using a polynomial order higher than the one selected for the reference error.

 The :math:`L_2`-norm is calculated as